Current Topics in

 INSTRUCTION TO AUTHORS

-Authors are highly recommended to read the editorial policy and the Instruction to Authors before writing the manuscript.
+Authors are highly recommended to read the Publication Ethics and Research Integrity and the Instruction to Authors before writing the manuscript.

 1.Types of Articles